AdobeDocs/journey-optimizer-learn.es-ES/help/personalize-content/profile-and-segment-membership-based-personalization.md

 ---
-title: Uso de perfiles y abonos de segmento para personalizar
+title: Uso de perfiles e inscripción a segmento para personalizar
 description: Obtenga información sobre cómo añadir personalización basada en perfiles a un mensaje y cómo utilizar la inscripción a un segmento como condición previa a un bloque personalizado.
 landing-page-description: Obtenga información sobre cómo añadir personalización basada en perfiles a un mensaje y cómo utilizar la inscripción a un segmento como condición previa a un bloque personalizado.
 short-description: Learn how to add profile-based personalization to a message and how to use segment membership as a pre-condition to a personalization block.